 Ballet Academy East’s comprehensive ballet training combined with professional-caliber performance opportunities prepare students for success in the dance world.
 BAE is celebrated for producing technically strong and artistically expressive dancers who are sought after for their professionalism and ability to easily adapt to the broad range of styles demanded of today’s dance professionals.
 BAE alumni are dancing on stages all over the world.

 Under the guidance of Artistic Director Darla Hoover, the school’s acclaimed faculty teach students using BAE’s proven syllabus.
 Students also have the exceptional opportunity to learn from in-demand guest artists from across New York City and around the world.

 The year-round curriculum includes technique, pointe, partnering, variations, stretch, men’s classes, modern, and character.
 All classes feature live musical accompaniment.
 BAE has a commitment to supporting each student holistically and addressing their individual needs.

 Enrollment in the Pre-Professional Division is by audition.
 In-person auditions are held at BAE in May, August, and early September for the upcoming school year.
 Video auditions are permitted in some cases.
-The next audition date for the full year program is:
+The upcoming audition dates for the full year program are:

 Students may be considered for admission into the Pre-Professional Division throughout the school year, based upon availability.
 Scholarships and financial aid are available for those who qualify.